How to Price an App: Creating a Profitable and Scalable Mobile App Business 📱

 - Introductory offers

 Let’s check some of the benefits of selling digital products on Apple’s App Store.
-And create a simple estimation to find out how much money you earn from Apple by using their platform.
+Then, create a simple estimation to find out how much money you earn from Apple by using their platform.

 Selling a product in various foreign jurisdictions comes with a lot of challenges including taxes, currency conversion, and other legal requirements.
 Every app developer requires a platform to address these types of challenges.